mpschahal16/The-Flash-3d-Infinite-Runner-game/README.md

 3. **Graphic Card:2gb AMD Radeon (TM) R5 M330**

-These are also **minimum requirements** below this it game may lag.....
+These are also **minimum requirements** below this game may lag.....

 I will suggest to use higher configuration system......